 In the end, my advent calendar is basically a little quilt, it’s two layers of fabric with an appliqued Christmas tree on the front and then it has tabs to hang it from a white dowel.

 And instead of 24 different little ornaments, I found these little cardboard snowflakes at the craft store.
-They’re diecuts, maybe intended for scrapbooking, and they were in the impulse buy bins near the register last year, about 10 for $1.
+They’re diecuts, maybe intended for scrapbooking, and they were in the impulse buy bins near the register last year.
+Here are some very similar ones.
 I was hoping for wooden snowflakes but I couldn’t find anything small enough.
 And I will say, before I started I did a full size paper sketch and boy am I glad that I did because I really underestimated how big the tree would have to be to fit all the snowflakes without them overlapping.
 Anyway, I painted them white and embellished with a silver paint pen.
 (And of course they’re all different because everyone knows no two snowflakes are alike, right?)
 Piece of cake!

 The idea is that at the beginning of december it’s snowing and all the little snowflakes are floating in the air and as you get closer and closer to Christmas, more and more snowflakes land on the tree!

 The snowflakes have a little loop of baker’s twine glued to the back and they just hook over the button on the advent calendar.
 White buttons for the sky and pretty red buttons on the tree.
 O loves putting a snowflake on the tree each night and I think it’s a pretty decoration to look at for a whole month, so it’s a win-win!

 Do you have a happy advent calendar memory from growing up?

 If you liked this, you may also like some of my other posts…